New York Friars Club: History

-Early years
+Early years: 1904–1950

 The organization traces its roots to 1904, when representatives of the Broadway theaters working with New York publicists organized the Press Agents' Association to exchange lists of people who were fraudulently receiving complimentary passes to shows.
 The group regularly met at Browne's Chop House.
 Shortly thereafter it began its tribute dinners to theatrical celebrities, the first being Clyde Fitch.
-The impresario Oscar Hammerstein was toasted in 1908, the year in which the Friars moved into a clubhouse at 107 West 47th Street.
+The impresario Oscar Hammerstein was roasted in 1908, the year in which the Friars moved into a clubhouse at 107 West 47th Street.

-The first Friars Frolics were held in 1911, with Abbot George M. Cohan working with Will Rogers, Irving Berlin (who wrote "Alexander's Ragtime Band" for the event), and Victor Herbert; the money generated by the Frolics enabled them to purchase 106-108-110 West 48th Street.
-Under Abbot Cohan it laid a cornerstone on the building in 1915.
+The first Friars Frolics were held in 1911, with Abbot George M. Cohan working with Will Rogers, Irving Berlin, who wrote "Alexander's Ragtime Band" for the event, and Victor Herbert.
+The money generated by the Frolics enabled them to purchase 106-108-110 West 48th Street.
+Under Abbot Cohan, they laid a cornerstone on the building in 1915.
 In 1924, Walter Donaldson wrote the music for "My Blue Heaven" one afternoon while waiting in the club for his turn at the billiard table.

-Roasting
+Frederick F. Schrader is credited with suggesting "Friars" as the organization's name.
+Following the theme, their monthly newsletter was the Epistle.